Chorzów

 Administratively, Chorzów is in the Silesian Voivodeship since 1999, previously Katowice Voivodeship, and before then, the Silesian Voivodeship.
-Chorzów is one of the cities of the 2.7 million conurbation – the Katowice urban area and within a greater Silesian metropolitan area with the population of about 5,294,000 people.
+Chorzów is one of the cities of the 2.7 million conurbation – the Katowice urban area and within a greater Katowice-Ostrava metropolitan area with a population of about 5,294,000 people.
 The population within the city limits is 105,628 as of December 2021.

+Chorzów is particularly known as the location of the Silesian Stadium, one of the largest and historically most important stadiums in Poland.
+Ruch Chorzów, one of the most accomplished Polish football clubs, is based in the city.